 The valuation (survey) is for the lender only and not in your name and you have no right to question the survey part of the report.
 You would not buy a car without inspecting it physically and checking the service history.
 This is similar for properties; the difference being is that this is potentially the biggest investment of a lifetime.
 It would be of immeasurable benefit to know what issues may occur in the short and long term and have a plan in place to cover the costs for these.
 A valuation focuses on the price of the property, whereas the building survey focuses on its condition.
 Realising you have moved into a property wrought with problems can be a nightmare, so don’t let it happen.

-We aim for the highest levels of customer satisfaction so we’re confident that you will be happy with our services.
-However, please write to us in the first instance if you have concerns.
-We will investigate and respond as soon as possible.
-If we cannot resolve your issue we will send your our complaints procedure that has the details of the Property Ombudsman.
+We aim for the highest levels of customer satisfaction so we’re confident you will be happy with our services.
+However, if you have any concerns, please write to us in the first instance and we will investigate and respond promptly.
+If we cannot resolve the problem we will send you our formal complaints procedure with details of the Property Ombudsman.

-A Building Survey (formerly called a Structural survey) is the most comprehensive type of survey, and the highest (Level 3) on the RICS scale.
-It is ideal for older properties or properties which may have issues or been extended or altered.
-A Full Building Survey is also advised if you are planning major works to the property.
-It includes all the fundamental elements of the other RICS building survey reports but offers a more in-depth analysis and provides advice on defects, repairs and maintenance.
-This type of survey does not typically include a valuation, however can be added by separate arrangement.
+A Building Survey (formerly called a Structural Survey) is the most comprehensive survey available and the highest level (Level 3) on the RICS scale.
+It is ideal for older properties, rundown or unique properties, and those that have been extended or altered.
+A Building Survey is also advised if you are planning major works to the property.
+It contains all the elements of the Homebuyer Report but offers a more tailored, in-depth analysis.
+A Building Survey does not typically include a valuation, although this can be added by separate arrangement.

-A Homebuyer’s Report is a Level 2 survey on the RICS scale and it advises on defects which may affect the property and its value (if requested).
-The Homebuyer’s report is a cost effective report and is suitable for flats and houses that are modern or un altered.
-It is not as in-depth as a Full (Structural) Building Survey.
+A Homebuyer Report (Level 2 on the RICS scale) advises on defects that may affect the property and, if requested, its value.
+The Homebuyer Report is a cost-effective report and suitable for flats and houses that are modern or unaltered.
+It is not as comprehensive or in-depth as the Building Survey.

-One of the services that we offer is a Schedule of Condition/Snagging list.
-This will note down the condition of the property at the time built ( in the case of New Builds) or when taking over a new lease (in the case of Commercial premises).
+Our Schedule of Condition/Snagging List will note the condition of the property at the time built (new builds) or, in the case of commercial premises, when taking over a new lease.
 This will indicate the condition of the property when a lease starts so it can be left in a similar condition once the lease is complete.